Sitecore-Hackathon/2021-Hack-Street-Boys/README.md

 ### Package Specific Item Language(s)

-A new labugage checkbox list field has been added, where the Content Author can choose the languages that need to be packaged for the select item, following is a screenshot for the dialog:
+A new language checkbox list field has been added, where the Content Author can choose the languages that need to be packaged for the select item, following is a screenshot for the dialog:

 Instructions:
 1. From the Checkbox list, select the targeted language(s).